-Ms. Goggin is a partner at Resnick & Louis, and has an extensive history as a trial attorney.
-Prior to joining Resnick & Louis, Ms. Goggin was a partner with Cozzi & Goggin in Houston, TX.
-Prior to that, Ms. Goggin was with the Law Firm of Keisler & Berman in Chicago.
+Ms. Goggin is a managing partner of the Texas offices of Resnick & Louis and has an extensive history as a trial attorney.
+Prior to joining Resnick & Louis, Ms. Goggin moved to Houston, TX and has practiced in Texas since January of 2018.
+She was a partner with Cozzi & Goggin in Warrenville, IL.
+Prior to that, Ms. Goggin was partner with the Law Firm of Kiesler & Berman in Chicago.
 Ms. Goggin was also a supervisor and trial attorney at Nationwide Insurance.
-She was associate and litigation defense counsel for Landau, Omahana & Kopka, managing its Belleville, Ill., office, and supervising more than 30 attorneys.
-She has been a plaintiff’s personal injury attorney and an assistant public defender.
-So far in her career, she has in excess of 95 jury and bench trials.
+She was associate and litigation defense counsel for Landau, Omahana, & Kopka, managing its Belleville, IL office, supervising more than 30 attorneys.
+She has been a plaintiff’s personal injury attorney and an assistant appellate and public defender.
+So far in her career, she has 100 jury and bench trials.

 Ms. Goggin is a well-respected litigator in public and private practice.
-She excels at strategic litigation to aggressively press matters to resolution, whether through courtroom litigation or negotiations.
+She excels at strategic litigation to aggressively press matters to resolution, whether through courtroom litigation or through negotiations.
 Ms. Goggin has successfully defended multimillion-dollar, high-level exposure commercial and personal liability claims from inception through jury trials and appeals.
+She has successfully handled professional liability claims for accountants, healthcare, and other licensed professionals.
+Shari represents national retail, restaurant, and hospitality clients, as well as manufacturers, in a variety of diverse matters.
+Shari is also experienced in construction defect matters, as well as toxic tort and chemical cases.
 She argued in the Illinois Supreme Court at the age of 25.
 She also counsels commercial clients in their ongoing operations using her litigation experience not only to prevent litigation but to place those clients in a position of strength should a lawsuit arise.

-Ms. Goggin has represented clients including McDonald’s, USIC, Black Horse Carriers, Eby-Brown, Darden Restaurants, Edy’s Ice Cream, Hershey’s and Liberty Mutual Insurance from the investigation stage through jury verdict, and appeal up to and including the Illinois Supreme Court and U.S. Seventh Circuit Court of Appeals.
+Ms. Goggin has represented clients including Macy’s, United Road Transport, McDonald’s, USIC, Black Horse Carriers, Eby-Brown, Darden Restaurants, Edy’s Ice Cream, Hershey’s and Liberty Mutual Insurance from the investigation stage through jury verdict, and appeal up to and including the State and Federal Courts of Texas and Illinois, the Illinois Supreme Court and the U.S. Seventh Circuit Court of Appeals.

 Arnold J. Klehm Grower, Inc. v.
 Ludvig Svensson, LLC, Kane County IL; 2017.
 Prevailed on products liability claim against manufacturer of shade cloth for greenhouses where a fire started and spread over the cloth.
 The jury found that the client’s shade cloth was not unreasonably dangerous.